Public Health

 The mission of the Department of Public Health at San Francisco State University is to promote health and health equity at the individual, community, and structural levels through transformative education, research, scholarship, and service, all of which value diversity, engage communities and are grounded in cultural humility.

-Our Bachelor of Science (BS) degree in Health Education and Master of Public Health (MPH) degree in Community Health Education provide foundational and professional preparation in the growing field of public health.
+Our Bachelor of Science (BS) degree in Public Health and Master of Public Health (MPH) degree provide foundational and professional preparation in the growing field of public health.
 These programs prepare students for entry and master’s level positions in a range of professions to influence and support the health of communities and broader populations through health advocacy, public health research, community health or health care programs.
 Students engage with a curriculum grounded in public health competencies of social determinants of health, epidemiology, health policy, community organizing, health and power inequities, public health programming and practice in the field.
 The department engages students through exposure to applied scholarship, active engagement in participatory learning, and the critical integration of theory, research, and practice.

 Career Outlook